kameron-sugino/Basics-of-16S-sequence-processing-on-SGE-cluster-servers/20230816_Workshop_code_QIIME_job.md

     scancel *jobID*

+## 3.2 Example of LSF batch file for Mustang servers

 -   So, I have less experience with LSF on the OUHSC servers, but I can show how I’ve been submitting jobs: